Juhibhojani/Credit-Card-Fraud-Detection/README.md

 7) Handling imbalanced dataset (SMOTE) and Logistic Regression as Model
 8) Result

-Main disadvantage: Overfitting of model
+Main disadvantage: Overfitting of model <br>
 Point to be noted: Not to use accuracy as metrics for determination of model's result